 9. Ashford Castle – a touch of luxury

 If you prefer your castles grand and luxurious, rather than foreboding and eerie, then Ashford Castle is the one for you.
 This five star hotel has hosted high-profile names such as Ronald Regan and John Lennon, and is beautifully well-maintained.

 Address: Ashford Castle Estate, Cong, Co.
 Mayo, F31 CA48, Ireland

 8. Malahide Castle – for the history buffs

-If you’re only in Dublin for a few days, it’s definitely worth taking a trip just north of the capital to visit the stunning Malahide Castle.
+If you’re only in Dublin for a few days, it’s definitely worth taking a day trip from Dublin to visit the stunning Malahide Castle.

 Take in the beautiful Oak Room and Gothic Great Hall, admire the hefty collection of breath-taking paintings and enjoy a stroll around the castle’s grounds.

 7. Bunratty Castle – the quintessential medieval castle

 When you think of a medieval castle, your mind probably conjures up something similar to the eerie Bunratty Castle.

 History buffs will enjoy the incredible stories associated with the site, which sits on a 970AD ancient Viking trading camp.
 You can also enjoy a special medieval feast here too.